openshift/openshift-ansible/openshift-ansible.wiki/Red-Hat-OpenShift-Container-Platform-with-Contrail-Networking.md

        (ansible-node)# cd /root
        (ansible-node)# git clone https://github.com/Juniper/openshift-ansible -b release-3.7-contrail

- METHOD 2:
+  METHOD2:
+  *Download installer tar ball from Juniper Website (click_here)

        Step1:
        Download the Openshift Install package (contrail-openshift-deployer-5.0.0-0.40.tar) from the juniper website.

        Step2:
        Copy the downloaded package to the node from where the ansible deployment will be executed *Please note: This node will need password less access to Openshift Master and Slave Nodes, Read the Pre-requisites carefully
        eg:  scp contrail-openshift-deployer-5.0.0-0.40.tar <openshift-ansible-node>:/root/.

        Step3:
        Untar the package using the command as below tar -xvf  contrail-openshift-deployer-5.0.0-0.40.tar -C /root/

        Step4:
        Verify the contents of the openshift-ansible directory cd /root/openshift-ansible/

        Step5
        Modify the inventory file to match your own Openshift environment.
        cd /root/openshift-ansible/
        vi inventory/byo/ose-install

 * Populate the install file with Contrail related information